merlinsan/ExpeditionSurvey/README.md

 Plugin folder: C:\Users\\\<username>\AppData\Local\EDMarketConnector\plugins

 ### Bugs
+The 'AutoScan' scan does not appear to be given for systems you have previously visited.
+Consequently no stars are discovered and added to the database.
+I am working on a tool to backfill these using information extracted from EDSM instead.

-There aren't any obvious ones, but testing has only been done on my own system, so further testing is required.
+There aren't any other obvious ones, but testing has only been done on my own system, so further testing is required.
 Please feedback any issues on github and I will endeavour to resolve them.

 To help with that, EDMC has the option to change the logging level in File->Settings->Configuration:Log Level.
 If this is set to DEBUG, additional information will be stored in the log file which can help isolate the issue.